Please read the instructions / trope description on the main page before posting.

 Ranma himself, who has been known to exploit his feminine side for free food, belittle his fiancée for her lack of feminine skills, and prance around nude in his girl form, using his lack of feminine modesty to distract opponents... has stated that he believes that the lowest of the low are men who come home drunk and beat their wives.
 And he himself is sometimes put off by how badly Shampoo treats Mousse.

-In Yu-Gi-Oh!, when Pegasus notices Bandit Keith pulling cards from his wristband during his duel with Jounouchi, he waits for Jounouchi to win, then calls Keith out both on his cheating during the duel, and stealing Jounouchi's entry card to try and get him disqualified.
+In Yu-Gi-Oh!, when Pegasus notices Bandit Keith pulling cards from his wristband during his duel with Jounouchi (Joey in the dub), he waits for Jounouchi to win, then calls Keith out both on his cheating during the duel, and stealing Jounouchi's entry card to try and get him disqualified.
 Pegasus then has his security guards haul Keith away and congratulates Jounouchi on winning in spite of Keith's dirty tactics.
+In the manga, when Keith decides to threaten him for the prize, because he cheated/lost in a game, Pegasus is disgusted enough to kill him with a Penalty Game by turning Keith's hand into a gun and forcing him to commit suicide for his impudent actions, all the while making the most serious face he's made up til that point.

-In the third season, Noah intervenes to stop Ooka from cheating with his duel with Jounouchi, irritated since he wants his cronies to best Seto and his friends fair and square.
-If it weren't for Jounouchi convincing him to let the duel continue, Noah was set to stop the duel since by all accounts Jounouchi would have won by then if Ooka hadn't cheated.
+In a filler arc of the anime, Noah intervenes to stop Ooka (Johnson in the dub) from cheating with his duel with Jounouchi, irritated since he wants his cronies to best Seto and his friends fair and square.
+If it weren't for Jounouchi convincing him to let the duel continue, Noah was set to stop the duel since, by all accounts, Jounouchi would have won by then if Ooka hadn't cheated.
 (Unfortunately, Noah later proves little better than Ooka, and unlike Pegasus, there are very few mitigating factors to excuse such behavior.)

-And in season four, Raphael refuses to allow any of his monsters to remain in the graveyard, even sacrificing his own life points to return them.
-This is sympathetically explained because he's an orphan who horribly lost his whole family.
+And in another anime filler, Raphael refuses to allow any of his monsters to remain in the graveyard, even sacrificing his own life points to return them.
+This is sympathetically explainedbecause he's an orphan who horribly lost his whole family.

 In Yu-Gi-Oh!
-5Ds, Rex Godwin had nothing but disdain for Takasu (a prison warden who abused his power, framed the inmates for rules violations (among other abuses), cheated as a duelist, and was generally a disgusting person) and eventually fired him.
+5D's, Rex Godwin had nothing but disdain for Takasu, a prison warden who abused his power, framed the inmates for rules violations (among other abuses), cheated as a duelist, and was generally a disgusting person, and eventually fired him.note After he lost in a duel to Yusei, in spite of all the cheating and with Yusei playing with a deck literally scrapped together from cards given by fellow inmates.

 The German anti-robot KKK-expy in Pluto is nonetheless appalled by the murder of robot children, even though they don't look remotely human (or even cuddly).